 - How the disability affects the student in school

 A copy of an IEP or Section 504 plan from high school is generally not enough proof for a college or tech school.
 If the student has had a special education evaluation in the last year or two, it may be accepted.
 Colleges and tech schools do not have to pay for an evaluation to prove the student’s disability.
 Students should contact the college or tech school as soon as possible to find out what they will need to provide the school.

-What college programs are available for a student with an intellectual disability?
+What programs are available for a student that exits school without a high school diploma?

 What else can help in making a transition plan?

 See Disability Rights South Carolina’s fact sheet, “When a Child Grows Up: The Legal Effects of Becoming an Adult.”
 It includes information about making medical decisions, Social Security benefits, and voting.
 A transition plan could include training about these areas.

 Sources for the information in this fact sheet

 Federal law: Individuals with Disabilities Education Act 2004:

 20 USC § 1401 (34) (“Transition Services”) http://www.law.cornell.edu/uscode/html/uscode20/usc_sec_20_00001401—-000-.html